Two-Year J.D. Applicants

 The LSAT exam is a required part of admission to the Two-Year J.D. program.
 The LSAT is administered in many cities around the world.
 A foreign-trained lawyer or current law student should plan ahead and take the LSAT in advance of applying to KU Law.
 Although the LSAT is required for admission, there is no minimum LSAT score required for entry into the Two-Year J.D. program.

 What is the LSAT exam?

-The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
+The Law School Admission Test (LSAT) is a half-day, standardized test administered at designated testing centers throughout the world.
+It is offered eight times per year in the United States and Canada.
 The test is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.

 How to Prepare for the LSAT

 Do not take the test without preparing for it!
 Understanding the skills tested on the exam and practicing those skills is essential for performing well.
 Students who take the test “cold” often perform below what is required for admission.
 The law school highly recommends the Official LSAT® Prep | Khan Academy test program, a free, comprehensive LSAT prep program developed by LSAC in partnership with the non-profit Khan Academy.
 The key is to find a program that teaches you the test and provides opportunities to practice the types of questions on the exam.

 You can register for the LSAT exam at LSAC.org.

 Proof of English Proficiency